 Maths and Numeracy in Early Years

 By the end of the school reception year, almost a third of children have not reached the expected level of maths.
-Despite maths being included in the Early Years Foundation Stage statutory framework, more needs to be done to raise the profile of maths and encourage the development in mathematical thinking in young children.
+Despite maths being included in the Early Years Foundation Stage statutory framework, more needs to be done to raise the profile of maths and encourage the development of mathematical thinking in young children.

-Maths is often known as a particularly unattractive subject, research shows that this view stems from early years key workers lack of self-confidence in the subject.
-Currently the quality of maths learning varies in Early Years settings and this often depends on the qualifications and attitudes of practitioners.
+Maths is often known as a particularly unattractive subject, research shows that this view stems from early years key-workers lack of self-confidence in the subject.
+Currently, the quality of maths learning varies in Early Years settings and this often depends on the qualifications and attitudes of practitioners.

 Organisations such as NDNA are currently championing maths to improve outcomes for children as well as giving staff the belief in themselves that they need to gain the skill set to achieve the GCSE maths qualification themselves.
 Settings can sign up to six members of staff who can be put forward onto the programme.

 At present, practitioners with a level 3 EYE qualification need to have a maths GCSE at grade C or above to be counted in ratios.
-Currently however, just 60% of school leavers have a GCSE in maths and English at grade C or above.
+Currently, however, just 60% of school leavers have a GCSE in maths and English at grade C or above.